If you are a brand, franchise, or a local brick-and-mortar with multiple locations or are opening your second location, this post is for you.

 The Importance of a Local Business SEO Strategy

-According to a recent survey by our friends over at Brightlocal, 53% of consumers search for local businesses at least once per month.
-And, this number is growing, it was 43% in 2015.
-To look at it another way, only 5% of consumers said they never use the internet to search for local businesses.
+According to a recent survey by our friends over at Brightlocal, 35% of consumers search for local businesses multiple times per week.
+And, this number is growing, it was 28% in 2020.
+To look at it another way, only 1% of consumers said they never use the internet to search for local businesses.

-Plus, if the evidence in mobile growth isn’t enough to get all of your local businesses more search engine exposure, check out the data on search engine usage on mobile devices that evidences more reason why you need to be ranking, or making moves to rank, your local businesses.
+Plus, if the evidence for a review strategy isn’t enough to get all of your local businesses more search engine exposure, check out the data on online reviews that showcases that we trust the third-party opinions of others.

 Now that we’ve gotten some fun facts out of the way and you can use them to report to your CEO about why you need a bigger budget to fix all your local business issues, here’s how you can make moves to get to the top of the map pack for searches related to your business in your local area.